AVSimulation/SCANeR-Quick-Starts/Pages/HT_Request_Trial_SCANeR/HT_Install_Trial_SCANeR.md

 #### Step 1.
 Request a trial version

-1. Open SCANeR studio on your system and go to `CONFIGURATION\Configuration Manager...`
+1. Open your favorite Web browser and go to `avsimulation.com`

-2. Tick (or untick) the `Selected` field next to each modules.
+2. Go to the SCANeR section - Free downloads
 ![](./assets/ConfigManager.png)

 This field allows you to quickly launch several modules. (needed for the Step 2.)